TsangLab/Proxiris/README.md

 Create the defined uploadDirectory for serving those files.

-Run `sh host/schema.sh proxiris` to create the ElasticSearch explicit mappings.
+Run `node utils/reset` to create the ElasticSearch mappings.

 Start the HTTP service: